jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/ethernet.rst

 You will need a network adapter dedicated to the communication with the dVRK controllers (e.g., a PCIe Ethernet adapter).
 The dVRK network port on the computer can't be plugged in to a router or hub and used to access the Internet.
-Therefore, we recommend to install 2 network adapters on your computer, one for the LAN/WAN and one for the dVRK.
+Therefore, we recommend installing 2 network adapters on your computer, one for the LAN/WAN and one for the dVRK.
 The dVRK dedicated network adapter will be directly connected to one of the dVRK controllers on the FireWire chain.
 Please avoid